Tag Archives: Film Alley

 Q: Why not call it Christianity and Film?

-A: While this series will certainly be filtered through the lens of Christianity, alternative faiths and worldviews are the foundation of many good movies—even some that are labeled as Christian movies.
+A: While this series will undoubtedly be filtered through the lens of orthodox Christianity, alternative faiths and worldviews are the foundation of many good movies—even some that are labeled as Christian movies.
 In fact, virtually all movies promote the filmmaker’s values and beliefs.

 Q: Why should I improve my media literacy?

 A: Dr. Robert Johnson (Professor of Theology and Culture at Fuller Seminary) has stated that the cinema’s storytellers have become the new priests of our culture.
-As such, the movie theater has become another great competitor for the church because great movies inspire (or disturb) people in profound ways.
+If this is the new reality, if great movies inspire (or disturb) people in profound ways, the movie theater must be recognized as competing with the church.
 “Consciously or unconsciously, all filmmakers have an ethical purpose in their work.
 All movies have a moral.
 In both obvious and subtle ways, filmmakers infuse their worldview into the story.
-If you think about it, the movie is the filmmaker’s prayer.” (quoted from the series’ curriculum, The Filmmaker’s Prayer).
+If you think about it, the movie is the filmmaker’s prayer” (quoted from the series’ curriculum, The Filmmaker’s Prayer).

 Q: What if I am not a Christian?